Kortemme-Lab/loop_modeling/input/preparation/README.rst

 conformation (almost linearly and equidistantly spacing backbone atoms).
 This code can also be found in this script and could be adapted for other pruned input.

-This script relies on the Kortemme Lab tools repository which will be made at https://github.com/Kortemme-Lab/tools.
+This script relies on the Kortemme Lab tools repository which will be made available at https://github.com/Kortemme-Lab/tools.